normalfinance/contracts/README.md

 ### IndexToken

-Interface of the ENS Registry.
+An ERC-20 token deployed on the Polygon PoS network representing ownership in a Normal Index Fund.

 ### Vault

-Implementation of the ENS Registry, the central contract used to look up resolvers and owners for domains.
+A multi-chain contract used to securely custody a Normal Index Funds assets and execute authorized withdrawals.

 ## Developer guide